pfrommerd/insteon-terminal/README.md

 # Insteon Terminal
 The Insteon Terminal is a simple tool to send and receive messages on an Insteon network, using either a PLM modem or a Hub.

-Look elsewhere if you want a polished interface to automate your home.
+Look elsewhere if you want a polished interface to automate your home, or if you don't like command line interfaces.

 The Insteon Terminal is meant as a raw developer tool for the purpose of exploring how a device responds to a message, and what messages a device emits.
-Be forewarned: you can do highly dangerous stuff like directly modifying a device's (or your modem's) link database.
+It is also well suited to examine and modify device link databases.

+BE FOREWARNED: you can directly manipulate your modem's link database, and IF YOU TRY HARD YOU CAN WIPE IT OUT, potentially requiring you to re-link with your devices.
+Use the saveDB() method on the modem to save the database before you modify it.

 ### Support